Y.E.S. State Summits | Youth Education Summit

 Founded in conjunction with the National Y.E.S. program, the State Youth Education Summit (Y.E.S.) program was created to teach high school students more about their state governments and the roles their generation of voters will play.
 A special emphasis is also placed on the benefits of firearms ownership.

-Many states host their own state Y.E.S. programs.
+States host their own state Y.E.S. programs.
 Students from these states must attend their state Y.E.S. before attending the National Y.E.S. program.
 In most cases, students participating in these state programs can earn a spot in the National Y.E.S. and an award for being the top state student.

 Each state has different age requirements for participants.
 Please check the application for your state, or contact your state’s Y.E.S. coordinator.